Core-Plus Mathematics Project: Review by Prof. Harel

-In 2009 professor of mathematics at the University of California in San Diego, Guershon Harel reviewed four high-school mathematics programs.
+In 2009 professor of mathematics at the University of California, San Diego, Guershon Harel reviewed four high-school mathematics programs.
 The examined programs included Core-Plus Courses 1, 2, and 3.
 The examination focused on two topics in algebra and one topic in geometry, deemed by Prof. Harel central to the high school curriculum.
 The examination was intended "to ensure these topics are coherently developed, completely covered, mathematically correct, and provide students a solid foundation for further study in mathematics".

 From the outset, Prof. Harel noted that the content presentation in Core-Plus program is unusual in that its instructional units, from the start to the end, are made of word problems involving "real-life" situations.
 This structure is reflected in the subtitle of the Core-Plus series: Contemporary Mathematics in Context.
 To review the program, it was necessary to go through all the problems in the core units and their corresponding materials in the Teacher's Edition.
 Despite the unconventional textbook structure, the language used by the Core-Plus program was found mathematically sound.

 In the algebra section, fundamental theorems on linear functions and quadratic functions were found not justified, except for the quadratic formula.
 Theorems are often presented without proof.

 Like in the algebra texts, the geometry text does not lead to a clear logical structure of the material taught.
 Because theoretical material is concealed within the text of the problems, "a teacher must identify all the critical problems and know in advance the intended structure to establish the essential mathematical progression.
 This task is further complicated by the fact that many critical problems appear in the homework sections.
 Important theorems in geometry are not justified.
 Moreover, with the way the material is sequenced, some of these theorems cannot be justified".

 According to Prof. Harel, the Core-Plus program "excels in providing ample experience in solving application problems and in ensuring that students understand the meanings of the different parts of the modeling functions.
 The program also excels in its mission to contextualize the mathematics taught".
 However, it fails "to convey critical mathematical concepts and ideas that should and can be within reach for high school students".